hed-standard/hed-specification/docs/source/Appendix_A.md

    * - xsi
      - optional
      - xsi:noNamespaceSchemaLocation points to an XSD file.
+   * - withStandard
+     - optional
+     - The version of the standard schema partner if this is a partnered library schema.
+   * - unmerged
+     - optional
+     - If true, this is an unmerged partnered library schema.
+       If omitted, assumed false.
 ````

 The following example gives a sample *header-line* for standard schema version 8.0.0 in `.mediawiki` format.